 Days 10 & 11 — Victoria Falls

-Fly to Zimbabwe and take a guided tour along the trails of the awe-inspiring Victoria Falls.
-Gain insight into everyday life during a walk through the local market and dinner at a family homestead.
-The next day, enjoy free time for optional activities, including a river safari, whitewater rafting, canoeing, or even a flight over the falls.
+Fly to Zimbabwe and gain insight into everyday life during a walk through the local market and dinner at a family homestead.
+The next day, take a guided tour along the trails of the awe-inspiring Victoria Falls.
+In the afternoon, enjoy free time for optional activities, including a river safari, canoeing, or even a flight over the falls.
 (2B, 1D)

 Our newest line of trips, offered in partnership with G Adventures, blends fun, hands-on exploration, meaningful encounters with people and cultures, and more free time and choices—with the structure and security of traveling in a small group.

 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives, or easy hikes, with options for more physical activities such as hiking, kayaking, snorkeling and biking.